Breina/MC-ticker/README.md

 dimensions.
 Shift will take the previous origin, if possible.
 Control or command will add to the previous selection, and when done on an already selected region, will make a negative selection inside the previous selection.
 Selecting blocks has currently no use, though. >.<
-* The time bar allows manipulating the time of each schematic separately.
-When ticking, the previous schematic is internally buffered, this enables going back in time.
-Be careful though, there is no branching of timelines.
-If you go back in time and modify anything, the future is discarded and this is the new end of the timeline.
-* In the editor, scrolling changes the layer.
-If control or command is pressed, scrolling will zoom.

 ## Extensibility
 MC ticker is able to handle modded clients, but currently has no graphics for any.
 Graphics are configured by XML files